 For on-premise customers only, Lilt supports Single Sign-on (SSO), which allows you to authenticate to the Lilt platform using an identity provider other than Lilt.

-Currently, user accounts must pre-exist in the Lilt system before SSO can be used to authenticate a user.
+Currently, a user account must pre-exist in the Lilt system before SSO can be used to authenticate the user.

 Lilt platform users can sign in via their Google account.

 After being invited to join Lilt by someone in your organization, you can create an account using Google Sign-in.

 Users with existing Lilt accounts that use traditional username/password sign in can access their accounts and all their data using Google Sign-in with an email address that matches their existing account.
 Users may use both sign-in methods interchangeably.

 - Lilt must be registered as a client with your OpenID Connect (OIDC) provider before installation.
 Client key, secret, and configuration parameters need to be configured during installation.
 Those parameters will be set by your systems administrator under the front:config:SSO property in the helm values file.

 - A Lilt installation can support only one OIDC configuration at a time.

 - OpenID support has currently been tested with the following two signing algorithms: SHA256 and HS256.

 - The integration supports encryption with the OpenID provider via HTTPS but does not additionally encrypt the OpenID payload.